10 Best Tours & Excursions from Cozumel

 This tour is 4.5 hours and includes snorkel equipment, lunch, and refreshments.

 Short on time but still want to see all the secrets beneath the waves in Cozumel?
 A stress-free boat tour in a glass-bottom boat may be the perfect option.

-Great for first-timers who are there on a short timeline, this glass bottom boat tour visits three shallow reefs within Cozumel's Marine Park.
+Great for first-timers who are there on a short timeline, this Cozumel Coral Reef Snorkeling by Glass Bottom Boat tour visits three shallow reefs within Cozumel's Marine Park.
 Gaze through the clear bottom of the boat for a chance to spot the colorful fish, starfish, coral, and other wildlife that lives in the warm, crystal-clear waters around Cozumel.